WhatsApp/erlt/analyzer/README.md

 - `com.whatsapp.analyzer.GenServerCalls` - report numbers about whether
    the "protocol part" of `gen_server:call(?MODULE, {protocol_part, ...})`
    is known at compile time or not -  `gen_server:call(?MODULE, {Request, ...})`
+- `com.whatsapp.analyzer.GenServerFeatures` - report numbers about which
+    `gen_server` features are used, e.g. is `noreply` returned from a call, whether `handle_continue` is defined, etc.
 - `com.whatsapp.analyzer.HighLevelStats` - number of projects, modules,
    generated files, etc
 - `com.whatsapp.analyzer.IntersectionTypes` - find specs with